 Central Valley Community Bancorp (CVCY) Receives a Hold from Raymond James

-Raymond James analyst David Feaster maintained a Hold rating on Central Valley Community Bancorp (CVCY) today.
-The company’s shares closed last Thursday at $19.05.
+In a report released today, David Feaster from Raymond James maintained a Hold rating on Central Valley Community Bancorp (CVCY).
+The company’s shares closed last Friday at $19.54.

 The the analyst consensus on Central Valley Community Bancorp is currently a Hold rating.